How AI Marking Actually Works: A Teacher's Guide

 This is the most important question.
 AI is incredibly consistent, which removes human bias.
 It will never grade a paper more harshly because it's tired or had a bad day.
 However, it can sometimes misunderstand a very niche or creative argument.

 That's why we always refer to AI-generated grades as **indicative**.
 The AI's job is to do 90% of the heavy lifting for you—catching all the grammar, checking the rubric, and writing the summary feedback.
-Your job, as the professional educator, is to do the final 10% review, validate the grade, and apply your ultimate judgment.
+Your job, as the professional educator, is to do the final 10% review, validate the grade, and apply your ultimate judgement.
 It's a partnership, not a replacement.

 What about student privacy?